abhshkdz/abhshkdz.github.io/index.md

     </div>
 </div>

-I spent summer 2017 at Facebook AI Research (FAIR, Menlo Park), working with [Georgia Gkioxari][46], [Devi Parikh][47] and [Dhruv Batra][48] on training embodied agents capable of navigating and answering questions in [House3D][45] virtual environments (see [embodiedqa.org][40] for more details).
+I spent summer 2017 and spring 2018 at Facebook AI Research (FAIR, Menlo Park), working with [Georgia Gkioxari][46], [Devi Parikh][47] and [Dhruv Batra][48] on training embodied agents capable of navigating and answering questions in simulated environments (see [embodiedqa.org][40] for more details).

 Prior to joining grad school, I worked on neural coding in zebrafish tectum as an intern under [Prof. Geoffrey Goodhill][4] and [Lilach Avitan][5]